bazelbuild/bazel/site/docs/skylark/macros.md

 )
 ```

-Here, we are loading the `file_generator` symbol from a `.bzl` file located
+Here, you load the `file_generator` symbol from a `.bzl` file located
 in the `//path` package.
 By putting macro function definitions in a separate
-`.bzl` file, we can keep our BUILD files clean and declarative, The `.bzl`
+`.bzl` file, you keep your BUILD files clean and declarative, The `.bzl`
 file can be loaded from any package in the workspace.

-Finally, in `path/generator.bzl`, let's write the definition of the macro to
+Finally, in `path/generator.bzl`, write the definition of the macro to
-encapsulate and parameterize our original genrule definition:
+encapsulate and parameterize the original genrule definition:

 ```python
 def file_generator(name, arg, visibility=None):